nofitnessforpurpose/TopSlotDataPack/README.md

 ```
 Notice the location is not specified.
 However, the system will locate the code on drive D: and run it from that location.

+This behaviour is detailed in the Technical Refrence manual in section <a target="_blank" rel="noopener noreferrer" href="https://www.jaapsch.net/psion/tech17.htm">17.7.20  QCO_PROC</a>
 <BR>

 ## Considerations